Henry Burbeck: Death

-Burbeck died at his home on Main Street on October 2, 1848, in New London, Connecticut, just months after his friend Capt.
-Bulkeley died.
-The Massachusetts Society of Cincinnati, of which Burbeck was a member, erected a monument to him in Cedar Grove Cemetery (Sec.
+Burbeck died at the age of 94 at his home on Main Street in New London on October 2, 1848, just months after his friend Captain Bulkeley died.
+The Massachusetts Society of Cincinnati, of which Burbeck was the president, erected a monument to him in Cedar Grove Cemetery (Sec.
 4, Lot 1), New London, Connecticut.
 The inscription on the monument states:

 The Massachusetts Society of the Cincinnati Dedicate This Monument to the Memory of Their Late Honored President.
 He Was An Officer of the Army From the Commencement of the Revolutionary War Until The Close of His Life By a Patriotic and Faithful Discharge of the High and Responsible Duties of a Gallant Soldier And An Exemplary Citizen He Has Been Justly And Eminently Distinguished As He Was Rightfully and Universally Respected.

-His wife Lucy died February 22, 1880, in New London and at the time of her death was one of the last in the nation to receive a Revolutionary War pension which was $130 a quarter in 1875.
+His wife Lucy died February 22, 1880, in New London and, at the time of her death, was one of the last in the nation to receive a Revolutionary War pension which was $130 a quarter in 1875.
 Burbeck's daughter Charlotte was made an honorary member of the Lucretia Shaw chapter of the Daughters of the American Revolution.
 His archive of military papers were sold at auction by Heritage for $107,550.00 on September 13, 2011.
 In 2014 the bulk of his papers were then acquired by the William L. Clements Library of the University of Michigan.